Mike Moustakas Player Props: Rockies vs. Mariners

 Mike Moustakas At The Plate

-- Moustakas is batting .136 with a double, a home run and seven walks.
+- Moustakas is hitting .136 with a double, a home run and seven walks.

-- Moustakas has a hit in three of nine games played this season (33.3%), but zero multi-hit games.
+- Moustakas has gotten a hit in three of nine games this year, but he has no multi-hit games.

+- He has gone deep in one of nine games, and in 3.4% of his plate appearances.

-- Moustakas has picked up an RBI in two games this year, with multiple runs batted in once.
+- Moustakas has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored a run in five of nine games so far this year.
+- He has scored in five games this season (55.6%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.